 The reader regulation or Easy Access agreement specifies when teachers are allowed to use an excerpt of a copyrighted work for educational purposes, without needing permission.
 The excerpt has to be part of the curriculum and be supporting your teaching (instead of just entertainment for example).
 You also need to credit the maker, so correctly cite the source.
 Also be aware that these rules apply to all copyrighted materials, both printed and electronic (so, pictures, videos, articles, book chapters, etc.).

-So, if possible, link to the materials instead, or use copyright-free materials, or materials that you otherwise have permission for.
-Again, you always need to cite other people's work.
+So, preferably, link to the materials, use copyright-free materials (e.g. Open Access), or materials that you otherwise have permission for.
+Again, you always need to cite the source.

 - How to search for open materials that you are allowed to use